 Why is there stigma when it comes to treating hyperpigmentation?

-The shadow of colorism looms over the conversation about Black skin and hyperpigmentation, and the process of treating and lightening dark marks is often likened to skin-lightening and other bleaching practices.
+The shadow of colourism looms over the conversation about Black skin and hyperpigmentation, and the process of treating and lightening dark marks is often likened to skin-lightening and other bleaching practices.
 Others believe the demand to reduce naturally-occurring pigmentation is just another way to perpetuate the insidious notion that lighter skin is better.
-The global skin-lightening industry is set to be worth almost $9 billion by 2024 and predominately targets Black and brown women.
+The global skin-lightening industry is set to be worth almost $9 billion by 2024 (approximately £7 billion) and predominately targets Black and brown women.
 Many of the products remain unregulated and consistent use of some skin-bleaching products can cause permanent damage.

 “Hydroquinone is often linked to bleaching creams and while it is an ingredient that can be found in those bleaching creams it's not necessarily a bleaching agent,” says Lartey, who stresses that with proper use harm isn’t caused.
 “One thing that I always look for when I'm speaking to my clients is the language they use,” she adds.
 “I've had clients wanting to lighten their skin tone and I have to stress that [with my treatments] I will only correct your hyperpigmentation back to your original skin tone.”